Intel BCD opcodes: In x87

 There is a special "indefinite" value encoded as FFFFC000000000000000h.

 Application

 Binary-coded decimal (BCD) numbers are used for storing decimal numbers, especially in financial software.

 The opcodes mentioned above provided rudimentary BCD support for x86; however, it was removed long mode in x86-64, as it was not heavily used by compilers.

 Alternatives

 Adding BCD numbers using these opcodes is a complex task, and requires many instructions to add even modest numbers.
-It can also require a large amount of memory.
+Using unpacked BCD numbers is memory-inefficient.
 If only doing integer calculations, then all integer calculations are exact, so the radix of the number representation is not important for accuracy.
 On an x86 processor, calculations with binary numbers are usually a lot faster than the same calculations with BCD numbers.